 Ensure That You Get Medical Treatment

 Taking care of your health is of utmost importance, but it can be challenging to determine what injuries you have sustained.
 Although you will have assessed the damage in line with the first step, you may have internal injuries that take some time to discover.
 Therefore, you should always call an ambulance, no matter how mild you think the accident was.
+Be careful not to move too much until the paramedics arrive.
+Certain injuries, such as hip fractures, can be worsened by excessive movement.
+The medial experts, JIS surgeons, explain that hip injuries can significantly impact your quality of life and need to be addressed as quickly as possible.
 While you can use your own judgment in this situation (for example, you are probably fine if you simply cycled into a bollard), anything that involves another person should be treated seriously.
 You should also contact an ambulance or arrange to be taken to the nearest emergency room if you feel slightly off.

 Documentation is an integral part of many accidents.
 Having a written record of what happens is the only way to know what happened and to be able to refer to it during any confusion.
 This is especially important in the aftermath of an accident or disaster.
 Documenting everything after an accident is crucial because it helps in the process of claiming personal injury.
 It also allows the insurer to offer proper compensation.
 This should include (but are not limited to):